novustch/Meme-AI-Agent/README.md

 - Create a Drift account

-Create a drift account with an initial token deposit.

 - Create a Drift Vault

-Create a drift vault.

 - Deposit into a Drift Vault

-Deposit tokens into a drift vault.

 - Deposit into your Drift account

-Deposit tokens into your drift account.

 - Derive a Drift Vault address

-Derive a drift vault address.

 - Do you have a Drift account

-Check if agent has a drift account.

 - Get Drift account information

-Get drift account information.

 - Request withdrawal from Drift vault

-Request withdrawal from drift vault.

 - Carry out a perpetual trade using a Drift vault

-Open a perpertual trade using a drift vault that is delegated to you.

 - Carry out a perpetual trade using your Drift account

-Open a perpertual trade using your drift account.

 - Update Drift vault parameters

-Update drift vault parameters.

 - Withdraw from Drift account

-Withdraw tokens from your drift account.

 - Borrow from Drift

-Borrow tokens from drift.

 - Repay Drift loan

-Repay a loan from drift.

 - Withdraw from Drift vault

-Withdraw tokens from a drift vault after the redemption period has elapsed.

 - Update the address a Drift vault is delegated to

-Update the address a drift vault is delegated to.

 - Get Voltr Vault Position Values

-Get the current position values and total value of assets in a Voltr vault.

 - Deposit into Voltr Strategy

-Deposit assets into a specific strategy within a Voltr vault.

 - Withdraw from Voltr Strategy

-Withdraw assets from a specific strategy within a Voltr vault.

 - Get a Solana asset by its ID